 Get the guidelines for street plowing, sidewalk shoveling, and parking this winter

-If you are a Coralville property owner, you are required to remove snow and ice from public sidewalks within 24 hours after the end of a snowfall or ice event.
+If you are a Coralville property owner, you are required to remove snow and ice from your public sidewalks, including curb ramps, within 24 hours after the end of a snowfall or ice event.
 Please, never push or blow snow from the property, sidewalk, or driveway into the street.
 The City inspects covered sidewalks on a complaint basis.
 To report an uncleared sidewalk, report it online or call 319.248.1740 and provide the address of the property.
 Inspections are generally made within two business days as weather and staff resources allow, prioritizing hazardous issues.

 Do not use motor-powered, muffler-equipped snow removal equipment (such as a gas snow blower) between 10:00 pm and 6:00 am; it’s not permitted under the City’s noise control ordinance (see Code of Ordinances, 48.05, “Noise Control: Excluded Sounds”).
 City-owned or City-hired snow removal is allowed during these hours.

-The Streets Department plows public streets and / or treats them for ice in the following order (exceptions may be made for emergencies):
+The Streets Department plows public streets and treats them for ice in the following order (exceptions may be made for emergencies):

 Parking between 2:00 am and 6:00 am on City streets in Coralville is not permitted in any season.
 If a street is not passable by the plow because of a parked vehicle, the street may not be plowed.

 As the plow moves down the street, the snow rolls off the edge of the blade, discharging snow into driveways and around mailboxes.
 The City is unable to clear access to individual mailboxes or driveways, and cannot prevent snow from being pushed near them during street plowing.
 You should anticipate that when crews plow your street, some snow will be discharged at the bottom of your driveway.
 It's a good idea to check mailboxes before winter weather arrives to make sure they are stable and behind the curbline.